EddyMedina/ELKproject/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.

-- _TODO: What aspect of security do load balancers protect?
-Availability
+What aspect of security do load balancers protect?
+Availability.

 What is the advantage of a jump box?
 Single point of entry.

 The load balancer ensures that work to process incoming traffic will be shared by both vulnerable web servers.
 Access controls will ensure that only authorized users — namely, ourselves — will be able to connect in the first place.